Category Archives: Multiple Monarchies

 King Mswati III, wearing a crown of red and white feathers and a leopard-skin loincloth, after his coronation, 1986

 Little is known about the coronation of the King of Eswatini, formerly Swaziland, as the ceremonies are secret.
-After the various secret ceremonies, the new king takes part in several ritual dances in full feathered regalia in public.
+After the various secret ceremonies, the new king participates in several ritual dances in full feathered regalia in public.
 Tribal singers repeat the king’s official titles, which include “The Bull”, “Guardian of the Sacred Shields”, “The Inexplicable” and “The Great Mountain”.

 Kingdom of Lesotho